 Replace Entrance Doors

-I recently sold a home that was a luxury home and people kept complaining about the front door.
+I recently listed and sold a luxury Scottsdale home and people kept complaining about the front door.
 It was a wood door that needed staining - bad!
 I asked the sellers to do it but they were moving out of state, the husband was traveling for work a lot and the wife was ill with children.
 They simply couldn't do any work.
 It cost them in their sales price that was lower than it should have been - if normal maintenance was done throughout the house.

 If your entry doors are wood, consider switching them out for either fiberglass or steel doors.
 Steel doors add style and architectural interest to your home while improving security; you can add a deadbolt and electronic keypads to keep out intruders.
 Unlike wood doors, steel doors do not rot or splinter.

 Fiberglass doors can be designed to look like wood doors and give your home a modern look.
 Fiberglass doors conserve more energy than steel doors.

 At first, you might not think that your garage door increases the value of your home.
 Once again, this is part of your home's curb appeal.
 Seeing an otherwise nice house with an old, damaged garage door makes the entire house look neglected.

 Some interesting things being done with garage doors include: